Pneumonia With Lung Cancer: Causes, Risks, and More | MyLungCancerTeam

 Common Signs and Symptoms of Pneumonia

-The signs and symptoms of pneumonia are often similar to the signs and symptoms of lung cancer.
-This can make it difficult to detect and diagnose the infection.
-Some of the similar signs and symptoms may include:
+The signs and symptoms of pneumonia are often similar to symptoms of lung cancer.
+This can make it difficult to detect and diagnose pneumonia with lung cancer symptoms.
+Symptoms that may occur in both conditions include:

 • Coughing, sometimes with blood